Editorial Policy

 • Factual errors are fixed, not silently rewritten

-• If a correction changes the article’s conclusion, we say so clearly
+• If a correction changes the article’s conclusion, this is stated clearly

 If you spot an error, tell us.
-We’d rather get it right than win an argument.
+Getting it right matters more than winning an argument.

 What we don’t do

 • No keyword stuffing.
 Articles are written for readers, not for search engine density metrics.
-If an SEO tool says we need to repeat “proxmox vs esxi” eight more times, we ignore it.
+If an SEO tool says we need to repeat “proxmox vs esxi” eight more times, that suggestion is ignored.

 • No clickbait headlines.
 “ULTIMATE GUIDE,” “You Won’t Believe,” and similar formulas are off the table.
 The headline should accurately describe the article.

 • No fabricated experience.
-When we haven’t personally deployed something, we don’t pretend we have.
+When something hasn’t been personally deployed, RackNotes doesn’t pretend it has.
 Articles are framed honestly as either tested or researched.

 • No vendor-pleasing reviews.
-If a product is mediocre, we say so — even when there’s a commission attached.
-If a vendor we have an affiliate relationship with does something bad, we cover it like we’d cover any other vendor.
+If a product is mediocre, RackNotes says so — even when there’s a commission attached (in the future, when affiliate relationships become active).
+If a vendor with an affiliate relationship does something bad, it’s covered like any other vendor.

 • No undisclosed sponsored content.
-We don’t currently publish sponsored articles.
-If we ever do, they’ll be labeled clearly at the top, not buried in a footer.
+RackNotes does not currently publish sponsored articles.
+If sponsored content is ever published, it will be labeled clearly at the top, not buried in a footer.

 • No filler listicles.
 “10 Best X” articles get written when there’s a genuine reason for that format, not as generic SEO bait.

-• No content outside our competence.
-We don’t write about topics where we have neither deployment experience nor strong reference material.
-There’s enough confident-sounding nonsense online already without us adding to it.
+• No content outside competence.
+Topics where there’s neither deployment experience nor strong reference material are avoided.
+There’s enough confident-sounding nonsense online already.

 Affiliate independence

-This does not affect what we recommend or how we describe products.
-Editorial decisions are made before commercial relationships are considered.
-If a product is bad, we say so — even with a commission attached.
-See our Affiliate Disclosure for the full breakdown.
+When affiliate links are introduced in future articles, the following principle applies: editorial decisions are made before commercial relationships are considered.
+If a product is bad, RackNotes says so — even with a commission attached.
+Affiliate articles will include an inline disclosure at the top.

 Reader feedback

-If you spot a factual error, have a question about how we sourced something, or want to push back on a claim — please do.
+If you spot a factual error, have a question about how something was sourced, or want to push back on a claim — please do.
 Use the contact form.
-Reader corrections are how publications get better, and we treat them seriously.
+Reader corrections are how publications get better, and they’re treated seriously.

 For business inquiries (sponsorships, partnerships, content licensing), use the same form with “Business” in the subject.